sloorush/blog/content/setup.md

 - iPad Mini 5: I also have an iPad mini 5, I mostly use it for reading and writing with the apple pencil.

+- Ledget Nano S: To store my bitcoin.
+HODL!

-- Cannon 800D - Super cool, bang for buck camera.
+- Cannon 800D: Super cool, bang for buck camera.
 I have it since 2017 and I love it.

 # Software